It happens all the time.

 Reviewing your credit card statement is the first step anyone must take when they’re looking for a refund.
 Because some of the time, they’ll find the money has been quietly put back into their account without notification.

-When I asked Hertz about Teow’s case, it didn’t dispute the facts of his case.
+When my advocacy team and I asked Hertz about Teow’s case, it didn’t dispute the facts of his case.
 When he’d returned his rental, Teow reported a small dent on his back bumper.

 “The staff at the counter asked us to transfer an amount of $3,857 for the insurance claim, saying everything would be done in at most two weeks,” he says.